Image credit: LVP Flickr / Hara Amorós

-This week, a series of announcements could see the Spanish Superliga compete more closely with France.
+In September 2021, a series of announcements could lead us to see the Spanish Superliga compete more closely with France.
 I’m not saying it will overtake it, but with new big names joining the league, it will no doubt give it a lift.

 Firstly, professional footballer Gerard Piqué, who plays as a defender for Barcelona, has bought into the league under his Kosmos business, with huge Spanish influencer and former host, Ibai, who is on board as co-owner.
 Between them, they have more than 25m followers on Twitter alone.

 They acquired Astralis’ Stormbringers academy team, who recently qualified for the 2022 Spring Superliga.